alazraq/Abdou_CS_DS_doc/src/software_dev/version_control/gitflow.md

 # What is Gitflow:

-Gitflow Workflow is a Git workflow design that defines a strict branching model designed around the project release.
+Gitflow is a Git workflow design that defines a strict branching model designed around the project release.
 This provides a robust framework for managing larger projects with a scheduled release cycle.
 It assigns very specific roles to different branches and defines how and when they should interact.

 # Gitflow ideas: